Digital Multimeters Guidelines

 Multimeter Lead Wires

-• To ensure the right values are being read attach the lead wires to the proper port of the multimeter.
+• To ensure the right values are being read attach the lead wires to the correct port of the multimeter.

 • Only the red wire switches ports depending on what is being measured and the type of multimeter.